OUR PATRON – Field Marshall The Lord Bramall KG GCB OBE MC

 Ian chairs Living PlanIT SA, a company which has developed a software platform designed to help manage and orchestrate smart city data and services.

 Ian is a Liveryman of the Worshipful Company of Information Technologists.
+He served on the Lord Lieutenant of Surrey’s Royal British Legion Fundraising Committee for over 12 years until 2010.

 Richard Sermon MBE Hon FCGI FCIS